Why Does Weed Make You Tired (and How to Avoid It)

 10. Tahoe OG (aka Tahoe OG Kush): This strain is known for its relaxing, sedative effects.
 It is often used to treat chronic pain, nausea, depression, and anxiety.

 It’s important to remember that the common effects of these strains can vary for different users and may not always result in a tired or drowsy feeling.
 Different strains may be better suited for different consumers and applications.
+Likewise, there are many energizing strains that can make it harder to sleep.

 How to Avoid Feeling Tired After Using Weed